peterkappus/hugo-pk/content/blog/my-first-okrs/index.md

 Later I started doing [regular checkins](/blog/a-guide-to-okr-check-ins) and putting sticky notes on the side to track my progress (I hadn't, yet, started [measuring confidence](/blog/measure-confidence-not-progress)).
 Later, I developed a [simple tracking tool I made in Google Sheets](/blog/free-okr-tracking-templates) but sticky notes were a good start!

 I missed most of my targets.
 OKRs are meant to be aspirational, right?
 Looking back, the bigger issue is that these key results were really [initiatives in disguise](/blog/okrs-are-not-tactics/).
 They gave me things *to do* but doing those things didn't actually demonstrate that I had reached the objective.
 It's useful to remember that OKRs define a measurable, desired _end state_ but not the _specific path_ you will take to get there.
+OKRs are for alignment, not project management.

 The objectives, themselves, used weak language.
 They were written in the third person and used words like “help” and “more” or “better”.
 They would’ve been more powerful if I’d rephrased them to say: